In 2020, the Chillicothe Ross Chamber of Commerce joined the Leap of Kindness movement.

 BEFORE FEB.
 29:

 • Employers can host a staff meeting to drum up ideas on how to contribute on or around Leap of Kindness Day.
-Use it to build employee morale, with a focus on kindness and community.
+Use it to build employee morale, focusing on kindness and community.
 Share the information with employees and support their efforts to participate.

 • If you can think of an organization to support, call them and find out what they need.
 Make sure to focus on what they need to help maximize your efforts.

-• Don’t be worried about if your idea can be completed on leap day.
-For example, notes written to school employees should be delivered when school is in session, rather than a weekend when there is no school.
+• Don’t worry if your idea can be completed on leap day.
+For example, notes written to school employees should be delivered when school is in session rather than on a weekend when there is no school.

 • Rally the troops!
 There’s no reason to keep this to yourself.
 Grab a group of your friends, family, and/or co-workers and plan something to help out on this extra day.